-All Board Director roles as described above, but with the exception of the Chief Executive and Chair are non-remunerated.
+All Board Director roles as described above are non-remunerated, but with the exception of the Chief Executive and Chair.

-The Chief Executive is paid a salary which reflects market rate for the role.
+The Chief Executive is paid a salary which reflects the market rate for the role.
 This is set in consultation with recruitment advisors, reflecting market rates for equivalent roles including in Local Government.
 The pay rate is reviewed periodically, most recently in January 2018.
 The Chief Executive is not eligible for a bonus, unless in exceptional circumstances as agreed by the Chair.
 The salary is adjusted annually in line with the Coast to Capital pay settlement, which is agreed by the Finance and Resources Committee.

-The Chair role became remunerated in August 2020 currently set at £20,000 per annum.
-This is flat for three years after which it will be reviewed.
+The Chair role became remunerated in August 2020 and is currently set at £20,000 per annum.
+This is a flat rate for three years after which it will be reviewed.